title: Create collections of API requests in Postman

 You can create a new collection in the following ways:

-* Click **New** in the sidebar, then click **Collection**.
+* In the sidebar, click

 Once you've created a new collection, you can [add API requests](/docs/collections/use-collections/add-requests-to-collections/) to it.
 You can also [name and configure your collection](#configure-a-collection).